 - If you really don’t like it you can trim it.

 If you are happy with how firm your work is (see the section on creating firmness to avoid fuzzy wool) you can trim the stray fibers.
 To trim your work use a very sharp pair of scissors.
 Make sure they are suitable for wool.
 Gently go over the surface of your work and remove any loose or sticking up bits of fiber from your work.
-Be very careful as it is easy to clip your actual work with the scissors.
+Be very careful as it is easy to clip your actual work with scissors.

 - Some people also recommend lightly going over the surface with warm water.
 I think this works for some people.
 It’s not a technique I like to use on needle felting as it’s more along the lines of wet felting.
 I prefer to get the technique right from the beginning, so I don’t have the issue.

-For future pieces of felting if you look below I’ve also included what to do to prevent these issues happening in the future with new pieces of felt.
+For future pieces of felting if you look below I’ve also included what to do to prevent these issues from happening in the future with new pieces of felt.

 How to Improve Your Technique to Avoid Needing to DeFuzz Your Felted Items